wavebeem/wavebeem.com/_drafts/js-iterators.md

 But what if you didn't have to keep track of all this mess?
 Generators are here to help.

 Strangely enough "generator" is spelled `function*` in JavaScript.
-Generators are special functions that return iterable iterators for you!
-Instead of using `return` you write `yield` to send values back!
+Generators are special functions that return iterable iterators for you.
+Instead of using `return` you write `yield` to send values back.
 The generator automatically pauses after calling `yield` and waits until more values are needed.

 ```js
 function* oneTwoThree() {